Paulette Rodríguez López is an associate in the D.C. office of Constantine Cannon where she practices antitrust law and commercial litigation.

 Ms. Rodríguez López is a graduate of the University of California, Los Angeles School of Law, where she was admitted to the Epstein Public Interest Law & Policy Program and the Critical Race Studies Program.
-She received Masin Family Academic Excellence Awards in Evidence and Critical Race Studies, and honors for her performance in the Mock Trial and Moot Court programs.
-During her time at UCLA Law, Ms. Rodríguez López was Managing Editor for the Chicano/a Latino/a Law Review.
-She worked on landmark litigation and legislation as an intern for the ACLU, Bet Tzedek Legal Services, and Hadsell Stormer Renick and Dai, LLP, and as a student in academic clinics including the First Amendment Amicus Brief Clinic with Eugene Volokh.
+She was awarded Masin Family Academic Excellence Awards for her outstanding performance in Evidence and Critical Race Studies, as well as honors for her performance in the Mock Trial and Moot Court programs.
+She was Managing Editor for the Chicanx Latinx Law Review.

-Ms. Rodríguez López grew up in Puerto Rico, and graduated Williams College with a B.A. in Political Science and a concentration in Latino/a Studies.
-After college, she joined the New York City Teaching Fellows, earning her M.A. in Education from Hunter College and teaching in public schools in Queens, the Bronx and Harlem.
+Ms. Rodríguez López grew up in Puerto Rico, and moved stateside to attend Williams College, graduating with a B.A. in Political Science and a concentration in Latino/a Studies.
+After college, she joined the New York City Teaching Fellows, earning her M.A. in Bilingual Education from Hunter College and teaching in public schools in Queens, the Bronx and Harlem.

 Ms. Rodríguez López is fluent in Spanish.
 She is admitted into practice in California and Tennessee and before the U.S. District Court for the Northern District of California.
 She is working under the supervision of a member of the District of Columbia Bar while her D.C. admission is pending.